Santa Fe Place: Stores

-The mall's present anchor stores are JCPenney, Dillard's, Conn's and Hobby Lobby.
+The mall's present anchor stores are JCPenney, Dillard's, Dunham’s Sports, and Hobby Lobby.
 One of the original anchor stores, Bealls, closed in 1989 to make way for the northern United Artists theater, which opened in 1991.
 Mervyn's was also one of the original anchors, but closed in 2008 due to bankruptcy.
 Sports Authority took Mervyn's former location in 2013.
 Around that same time Shoe Pavilion also went bankrupt, leaving a large vacant location.
 JCPenney moved from Santa Fe's first mall, De Vargas Center, Sears moved from its Downtown location.
 In 2011, United Artists North, then known as the only "discount theater" in Santa Fe, closed.
 In 2016, Cost Plus World Market and Bed Bath & Beyond opened stores there.
 Sports Authority closed in 2016 due to bankruptcy.
 Conn's HomePlus took over the space in 2022.
 In 2017, Sears shuttered its Santa Fe location.
 During the same year, Victoria's Secret relocated, renovated and added Pink to their location, H&M, Torrid and Forever 21 opened new-to-market locations, while Regal Cinemas (formerly United Artists) announced its return to the center after a full renovation of the space.
 In 2019, arts and crafts store Hobby Lobby relocated to the center, occupying the former Sears location.
-In October of 2022 a new to market 2nd & Charles was announced, occupying the last remaining part of the old Mervyn's.
+In October 2022 a new to market 2nd & Charles was announced, occupying the last remaining part of the former Mervyn's space.
+However, plans stalled after a change in management.
+In 2023, Bed Bath & Beyond filed for bankruptcy, resulting in the closure of the Santa Fe location.
+The following year, Barnes & Noble announced plans for the space.
+In 2023, Conn’s HomePlus filed for bankruptcy and closed and the space was eventually bought by Dunham’s Sports in 2025 who announced they would open one of their stores.
+Dunham’s Sports opened in October, 2025.